City-of-Turku/kada/code/modules/features/kada_search_sarnia_feature/README.txt

 Sarnia is a way to use any Solr data, including non-Drupal results, in a Drupal search functionality.

-On the Drupal end we have two different Search API indexes for Drupal content in the Search feature (tkufi_search_feature):
+On the Drupal end we have two different Search API indexes for Drupal content in the Search feature (kada_search_feature):
 - default_node_index (Node translated content): Indexes all content which is using Drupal core node translation.
 This includes Page, News item, Blog and Blog post.
-- driveturku_content (Entity translated content): All the rest is using entity translation and this index is using Multilingual node as index type from search_api_et module.
+- kada_content (Entity translated content): All the rest is using entity translation and this index is using Multilingual node as index type from search_api_et module.

 The Sarnia server and index included in this feature are configured to handle the data which appears in the index from the two indexes mentioned previously.
 And any content index from external sources.
 They need to use the same fields as the indexes in Drupal are using.